Overview

 iNaturalist

 iNaturalist is one of the world’s most popular nature apps.
-It helps individuals identify plants and animals around them.
-It is a digital tool (i.e., phone application) that allows people to contribute biodiversity observations to a central repository.
+It helps people identify plants and animals around them.
+It is a digital tool (i.e., phone application and website) that allows people to contribute biodiversity observations to a central repository.
 Findings are shared with scientific data repositories like the Global Biodiversity Information Facility to help scientists find and use these data.

 Motus